Jorricks/macos-notifications/docs/index.md

 )
 ```

-##  Why did you create this library?
-I wanted a library that did not depend on any non-python tools (so you had to go around and install that), I wanted a library where you install the pip packages, and you are done.
-Later I realised how hard it was to integrate correctly with PyOBJC.
-Also, I had a hard time finding any examples on how to easily integrate this in a non-blocking fashion with my tool.
-Hence, I figured I should set it up to be as user-friendly as possible and share it with the world ;)!

 ## Limitations
-Although there are some limitations, there is no reason to not use it now :v:.
 - When you close a notification, it is possible the Python application does not get this command (This is a limitation of `pyobjc`).
 Therefor, to prevent it from waiting endlessly, you should define a `callback_timeout`!
 - You need to keep your application running while waiting for the callback to happen.
 - Currently, we are only supporting the old deprecated [user notifications](https://developer.apple.com/documentation/foundation/nsusernotification).
 Soon we will also make the new implementation available.